WAMF/kiss_dependencies/README.md

 # Kiss Dependencies

 A lightweight dependency injection package for Dart that follows the KISS (Keep It Simple, Stupid) principle.
-Currently using [get_it](https://pub.dev/packages/get_it), Kiss Dependencies provides a streamlined API for managing your application's dependencies.
+Built on top of [get_it](https://pub.dev/packages/get_it), Kiss Dependencies provides a streamlined API for managing your application's dependencies.

 ## Features